-Steve Crimmins defends clients in enforcement matters involving the Securities and Exchange Commission and other financial services regulators.
-He provides strategic advice and representation before and during investigations.
-He advocates for clients in meetings with regulators, white papers and Wells submissions, settlement negotiations and consent decree resolutions.
-Where matters must be contested, he fights for clients in litigated administrative proceedings and in federal court litigation, trials and appeals.
-He also handles internal investigations, litigates private securities cases and other commercial disputes, and teams with other law firms as securities co-counsel in civil, criminal and administrative cases.
+Steve Crimmins defends clients in enforcement matters involving the Securities and Exchange Commission and other financial regulators.
+He provides strategic representation before and during investigations.
+He advocates in meetings with regulators, white papers, Wells submissions, and settlement negotiations.
+He fights for clients in trials and appeals in federal court and administrative proceedings.
+He also handles internal investigations and private litigation, and teams with other law firms as securities co-counsel.

-Steve was Chair of the Federal Bar Association’s Securities Law Section for five years, and has also held leadership positions with the District of Columbia Bar.
-He testified twice before the U.S. House of Representatives on SEC issues during the financial crisis, regularly speaks on securities law panels, and is quoted in the national business news media.
-He writes on securities topics, including a scholarly article “Insider Trading: Where Is the Line?” in the Columbia Business Law Review that was favorably reviewed by The Economist.
-He has lectured multiple times to securities law classes at Columbia and Georgetown.
+Steve chaired both the Federal Bar Association’s Securities Law Section, and the DC Bar’s Corporation, Finance and Securities Law Section.
+He testified twice before the U.S. House of Representatives on SEC issues during the financial crisis, regularly speaks on securities law panels, is quoted in the national business news media, and appears on business television and radio programs.
+He writes on securities topics, including a scholarly article “Insider Trading: Where Is the Line?” in the Columbia Business Law Review that was favorably reviewed in The Economist magazine in 2014.
+He has repeatedly guest-taught securities law classes at Columbia and Georgetown in recent years.

-As lead trial and appellate counsel, successfully defended the nation’s leading self-directed IRA custodian at a two-week trial before an SEC ALJ resulting in a decision dismissing all charges, Matter of Equity Trust Company, 2016 WL 4035556 (June 27, 2016).
-On appellate review, the SEC Commissioners unanimously affirmed Steve’s trial win on expanded grounds, 2017 WL 4335067 (Sept.
+Successfully defended the nation’s leading self-directed IRA custodian at a two-week trial before an SEC ALJ resulting in a decision dismissing all charges, and then obtained a unanimous decision by the SEC Commissioners affirming this trial win on expanded grounds, 2017 WL 4335067 (Sept.
 28, 2017).

-Currently defending a former senior corporate officer in recently-filed SEC federal court litigation charging revenue recognition violations.
+Currently defending a former senior corporate officer in an SEC federal court jury case charging revenue recognition violations.
 SEC v.
 Osiris Therapeutics, Inc., 2017 WL 5067468 (D. Md., filed Nov.
 3, 2017).

 As lead trial counsel, settled one day before trial without admissions in SEC proceeding relating to investment adviser’s recommendations to public pension plans.
 Matter of Gray Financial Group, Inc., 2017 WL 5624487 (Nov.
 22, 2017).